skinner/tictactoe/README.md

 > Unfortunately, Socket.IO 0.8 branch is abandoned, there are huge amount of bugs and nothing getting fixed.

-So I went with Node.
+So I went with node.
 I'm not using any "frameworks" other than node and socket.io, really, although I am using node-static for static file serving.

+Since I'm using node, I thought about trying to share code between the client and server, but since that's less likely in a python shop, I didn't worry about it.

 Issues:
 -------